haotian-liu/LLaVA/docs/MODEL_ZOO.md

 ## Legacy Models (merged weights)

 The model weights below are *merged* weights.
 You do not need to apply delta.
-The usage of LLaVA checkpoints should comply with the base LLM's model license: [LLaMA](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md).
+The usage of LLaVA checkpoints should comply with the base LLM's model license.

 | Base LLM | Vision Encoder | Pretrain Data | Pretraining schedule | Finetuning Data | Finetuning schedule | Download |
 |----------|----------------|---------------|----------------------|-----------------|--------------------|------------------|